MicrosoftDocs/learn/learn-pr/azure/use-slurm-hpc-azure-cyclecloud/includes/4-run-slurm-with-cyclecloud.md

    :::image type="content" border="false" source="../media/4-new-cluster-settings.png" alt-text="A screenshot depicting the Required Settings tab of the New Slurm Cluster page of the Azure CycleCloud web application." lightbox="../media/4-new-cluster-settings.png":::

 1. On the Network Attached Storage page configure whether you'll use the Builtin or External NFS options for the network attached storage mount.
-When you select Builtin the scheduler node will be configured as a NSF server that functions as the mountpoint for other nodes.
+When you select Builtin the scheduler node will be configured as a NFS server that functions as the mountpoint for other nodes.
 If you specify External NFS you can then provide the details of a network attached storage device such as Azure NetApp Files, HPC Cache, or a specially configured VM running an NFS server.
 1. On the Advanced Settings page you can specify the following settings:

    - **Slurm Version**.
 The version of Slurm that will be used with the cluster.
    - **Job Accounting**.
 Whether you want to enable job accounting and the settings you'll chose to store accounting data.
    - **Shutdown Policy**.
-You can chose between terminating the instance or deallocating the instance.
+You can choose between terminating the instance or deallocating the instance.
    - **Credentials**.
 The credentials used to connect to the associated Azure subscription.
    - **Scheduler OS**.
 Which Linux operating system is used to host the scheduler.
-The default is CentOS 8 but you can chose a custom image.
+The default is CentOS 8 but you can choose a custom image.
    - **HPC OS**.
 Which Linux operating system is used to host the scheduler.
-The default is CentOS 8 but you can chose a custom image.
+The default is CentOS 8 but you can choose a custom image.
    - **Scheduler Cluster Init**.
 Custom instructions to apply to the scheduler VM.
    - **HTC Cluster Init**.
 Custom instructions to apply to HTC nodes.
    - **Advanced Networking**.
 Allows you to enable Return Proxy, whether the head node can be accessed from internet addresses and whether execute nodes can be accessed from the internet.